 The package also incorporates previously unavailable outtakes, B-sides, and remixes, among them an alternative mix of “I Still Haven’t Found What I’m Looking For”; a folio of eight LP-jacket-sized color pictures of the band by Anton Corbijn; and an 84-page hardcover book of black-and-white photos by the Edge that seem redolent of Ansel Adams’s work.
 The photos are good but the main attraction here is obviously the music—particularly the remastered 1987 album and the concert recording.

 Since this box set delivers so much, it might seem petty to want even more, but I do wish the compilers had been able to include a 5.1 Blu-ray audio mix of the album and also a high-quality period concert video.
 The latter may not exist, as the best U2 could come up with for the 2007 reissue was a DVD of footage from a 1987 concert that had reportedly been videotaped, not filmed.
-As for a surround-sound mix of the original LP, well, maybe they’re saving that for a 40th anniversary box.
+As for a surround-sound mix of the original LP, well, maybe they’re saving that for a 40th-anniversary box.

-On Call Me Lucky, one of the best records of his more than half-century career, folk/blues singer/songwriter Chris Smither delivers 16 performances on two discs (though it could easily have been one; total time is 61 minutes).
+On Call Me Lucky, one of the best records of his more than half-century career, folk-blues singer-songwriter Chris Smither delivers 16 performances on two discs (though it could easily have been one; the total time is 61 minutes).
 The set includes eight originals, five of which each appear in two radically different versions; also here are readings of Chuck Berry’s “Maybellene,” the Beatles’ “She Said She Said,” and the Mississippi Shieks’ classic “Sittin’ on Top of the World—all of which do what covers ought to do: make you hear the song in a new light.

 Most of the originals are introspective and melancholy: A typical line, from “Nobody Home,” goes, “I used to have a house and a spouse, now it’s hers instead / I thought I had a friend…but I think he’s dead.”
-And later in the same song: “It’s getting’ hard to maintain connections in a personal way / Everybody wants to text me cause they ain’t got nothin’ to say.”
+And later in the same song: “It’s getting hard to maintain connections in a personal way / Everybody wants to text me cause they ain’t got nothin’ to say.”
 Even the title track, whose moniker suggests an upbeat tale, turns out to be the opposite: “They call me lucky but I don’t know why / I ain’t been lucky since the day you said goodbye.”

-It’s a measure of Smither’s talent that you can’t tell whether was really suffering when he made this album or just playing roles.
-Whatever, his vocals and melodies are captivating and the lyrics sound fresh and evocative.
+It’s a measure of Smither’s talent that you can’t tell whether he was really suffering when he made this album or just playing roles.
+Either way, his vocals and melodies are captivating and the lyrics sound fresh and evocative.
 The icing on the cake is the fine instrumentation from Smither and a five-man backup group that features instruments ranging from violin to electric kalimba (a type of African thumb piano).

 The Naked Sun, War with Shadows.
-This first full-length album (following two EPs) from Philadelphia’s the Naked Sun is a lilting folk/rock gem, bolstered by dynamite vocals from front man Andrew Wesley Harris, emotional lyrics, and fine musicianship.
+This first full-length album (following two EPs) from Philadelphia’s Naked Sun is a lilting folk-rock gem, bolstered by dynamite vocals from frontman Andrew Wesley Harris, emotional lyrics, and fine musicianship.
 The group cites such influences as Tom Petty, Bruce Springsteen, Bob Dylan, and My Morning Jacket; I also hear just a hint of the Jayhawks.
 The record sounds to me like something out of the sixties, so I wasn’t surprised to read in the accompanying press release that at least two of the songs were crafted with the help, respectively, of “a little LSD” and “an intense LSD trip.”
 The good news for non-users is that you don’t have to take anything to appreciate the results.

 Dale Boyle, Gasoline.
-I don’t usually review EPs—there just isn’t room, with all the full-length CDs I have to consider—but I’ll make an exception for the Montreal-based Dale Boyle’s five-track Gasoline.
+I don’t usually review EPs—there just isn’t time, with all the full-length CDs I have to consider—but I’ll make an exception for the Montreal-based Dale Boyle’s five-track Gasoline.
 Like the Naked Sun (see above), Boyle lists Bruce Springsteen and Tom Petty among his influences, but I think better reference points might be John Mellencamp (whose longtime drummer Kenny Aronoff plays on this disk) and Steve Earle.
 Boyle has a compelling voice—vocally and lyrically—on the four hard-rocking originals here, which benefit from his ringing guitar work; he also offers a distinctive cover of Neil Young’s “Heart of Gold.”